A simple and tasty take on chicken fingers!

 If you have concerns or questions, please call the Nutrition Services Team at 204-428-2736.
 Also, please keep an eye out for and complete the annual survey that is sent out in the spring.

-Is the newsletter available in French?
+Is the information available in French?

 Yes, simply click on the ‘Français’ icon at the top right corner of your screen.

-How are the topics for the newsletters decided on?
+How are the topics decided on?

 We select topics based on suggestions from our survey filled by parents, teachers or administration.
 Some of the topics are standard.
 For example, there is always one on allergies and one on the nutrition month theme.
 Regional dietitians also provide ideas for topics.